Anti Fur Activists Use Faked Video – the IFF Investigates

 Standard Guidelines for the Operation of Mink Farms in the United States

-The following guidelines were updated by the Fur Commission of the United States in 2014.
 In 1985, the Fur Farm Animal Welfare Coalition published the nation’s first set of operating Guidelines for the benefit of domestic mink and fox producers in the United States.
-The Guidelines were designed to assist farmers in assuring a humane…
+These Guidelines were designed to assist farmers in assuring a humane environment for the animals under their care.
+They were prepared by leaders in the U.S.…

 Students attending School for Agriculture and Environmental Studies (SAGES) in Fox Lake can rattle off at least a dozen commodities in which the Badger state ranks No. 1 including cranberries, mink pelts and milk goats.